petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-filters.md

 {bdg-secondary}`Liferay DXP 2024.Q4+`

 For any type of filter, clicking *Select* under the *Filter By* field opens the *Select Field* pop-up, with a tree view that includes all of the selected entry type's fields.
-If the entry has other parent or related entries (such as a [related object](../../objects/creating-and-managing-objects/relationships/defining-object-relationships.md)), you can also expand the related entry's fields.
+For object entry types, you can also expand parent or related entry fields (such as a [related object's fields](../../objects/creating-and-managing-objects/relationships/defining-object-relationships.md)).

 The chosen type of filter determines which fields in the tree are selectable: